artman/Signals/README.md

 }

 networkLoader.onData.listen(self) { (data, error) in
-    // Do somethign with the data
+    // Do something with the data
 }
 ```